 Honestly, though, my son really didn’t get into it.
 When Cora was 3.5, Quentin was born.
 And he’s a real boy…not really into school, academics, but he is into sports BIG time!!
 And with him being a boy, I stressed about him learning for about half a year and then thought, he’ll pick it up eventually.
 I don’t want him to hate school.
 Let’s just ease him into it!!
 He could read well when he was 7 and his math skills have always been pretty good.
 But he is still all boy!! and he has to be moving all the time!!
 LOL!!

-We use an approach to hsing that is called the Classical Approach.
+For the bulk of the kids’ education, we used an approach to hsing that is called the Classical Approach.
 You can read all about that (cause i don’t really explain it all that well…and i’ve already written you a book!
 LOL!) here at http://welltrainedmind.com/.
-Susan Wise Bauer wrote that book, the Well Trained Mind, and i tend to follow her plan loosely.
+Susan Wise Bauer wrote that book, the Well Trained Mind, and I tended to follow her plan loosely.
 It’s a bit overwhelming at first…well, homeschooling in general is a LOT overwhelming at first.

 I also found a great curriculum to complement this approach called Tapestry of Grace. http://tapestryofgrace.com/

 It covers History, Literature, Writing, and Geography (philosophy and government for high school students, too).
 It is broken up into four different levels that you can choose for your child.
 But all of the levels are learning the same information.
 It is fabulous, fabulous!
 And all of my kids learned the same thing in these subjects (mainly history…that is the core of our learning) at their own levels.
 AND I could pick and choose whatever I want to do…because I’m the mom!!

 Honestly, after 21 years of doing this, here’s what I’ve really learned:

 *Homeschooling is the best option for my family because it offers me the opportunity to teach my children what they need to know to succeed in the real world in a Godly perspective.